Realm-Bot/docs/README.md

 ---
 # Realmbot documentation

-Greetings and welcome to the official Realm Bot Documentation Website!
+Greetings and welcome to the official Realm Bot Documentation Website.